saraparveen26/Sales-Volume-Forecasting/README.md

 ## Data Model Description

-* The model utilizes data retrieved from Pysark SQL
+* The model utilizes data retrieved from Pysark SQL.

 We have used a time series model to make sales volumne predictions.
 The machine learning model is called SARIMAX (Seasonal Auto-Regressive Integrated Moving Average with eXogenous factors) which is an extension of the ARIMA class of models.